Universal Fall Harness

 When you spend every day walking across steel beams and shaky scaffolding, fall protection is an indispensable element of your wardrobe.
 In the historically male-dominated construction industry, life-saving safety equipment has been designed for men, by men.

-My all-female team set out to change that.
+My all-female team set out to challenge the norm.
 We spent our final 10-week quarter of undergraduate Industrial Design developing a fall harness that serves the needs of a wider range of construction workers.